-- (a) An employee shall not receive a career development increment if the salary is above the CDI ceiling of the category of that employee.
+(a) An employee shall not receive a career development increment if the salary is above the CDI ceiling of the category of that employee.
 If the career development increment would cause the ceiling to be breached, then the employee shall receive only that portion of the increment which will bring the salary to the ceiling.
-Also, to implement the provisions of paragraphs 3.2(e) and 3.2(f) of Appendix E, the President, acting on a recommendation from the Adjustment Commission, may choose to withhold a career development increment from an employee whose salary is above the appropriate upper limit specified in paragraphs 3.6, 3.7 or 3.8 of Appendix E. - (b) Employees on sabbatical shall be eligible for career development increments on a pro rata basis in the year of their sabbaticals.
-Their nominal salaries, however, shall be adjusted by the full increment. - (c) Employees whose initial appointment occurs during the assessment period for performance other than research and scholarship shall be eligible for a career development increment in the next year as follows: - (i) if the appointment date is between May 1 and September 1, the employee shall receive a full CDI unless denied pursuant to this Article; - (ii) if the appointment date is between September 2 and January 1, the employee shall receive a one-half CDI unless denied pursuant to this Article; - (iii) if the appointment date is between January 2 and April 30, the employee shall not be eligible to receive a CDI until the following December, at which time they shall receive a one-half CDI, unless denied pursuant to this Article. - (d) The allocation of monies which accrue as a result of discretionary denials shall be determined by the JCAA. - (e) For faculty employees the CDI ceiling shall be 2.5 times the value of the floor of the Assistant Professor rank.
-For professional librarian and Instructor employees the CDI ceiling shall be thirty (30) career development increments above the floor of the rank of Librarian II or Instructor I, as appropriate for the category of employee concerned.
+Also, to implement the provisions of paragraphs 1.2 (b) and 1.2 (c) of Appendix E, the President, acting on a recommendation from the Adjustment Commission, may choose to withhold a career development increment from an employee whose salary is above the appropriate upper limit specified

+- in Article 40.3 (i)(i). - (b) Employees on sabbatical shall be eligible for career development increments on a pro rata basis in the year of their sabbaticals.
+Their nominal salaries, however, shall be adjusted by the full increment. - (c) Employees whose initial appointment occurs during the assessment period for performance other than research and scholarship shall be eligible for a career development increment in the next year as follows: - (i) if the appointment date is between May 1 and September 1, the employee shall receive a full CDI unless denied pursuant to this Article; - (ii) if the appointment date is between September 2 and January 1, the employee shall receive a one-half CDI unless denied pursuant to this Article; - (iii) if the appointment date is between January 2 and April 30, the employee shall not be eligible to receive a CDI until the following December, at which time they shall receive a one-half CDI, unless denied pursuant to this Article. - (d) The allocation of monies which accrue as a result of discretionary denials shall be determined by the JCAA. - (e) No career development increments other than those pursuant to this Article shall be paid.